Vendor Application Guide

 Vendor Categories & Experience

-Petawawa Container Market will be operational on a seasonal basis from May (Victoria Day Weekend) to mid-October and one-day events thereafter.
+Petawawa Container Market will be operational on a seasonal basis from May to October and one-day events thereafter.

 Vendors are required to be open for business, at a minimum, Friday and Saturday, as per this schedule: Friday 3 pm – 8 pm and Saturday 10 am – 3 pm.
+We are adding Thursdays 3 pm - 8 pm for the summer months of July and August.
 Vendors are encouraged to extend hours, when appropriate, to support events planned in the area.
 Meeting this minimum operation will be a finite requirement for full-season applicants.
 Vendors are strongly encouraged to have additional regular operating hours.
 Vendors must confirm their intended operational times on the application.
 Deviations from pre-approved hours, must first have permission from the Town of Petawawa designated representatives.

 Location and Facilities